-We estimate that the net proceeds we will receive from this offering, after deducting estimated underwriting discounts and commissions and offering expenses, will be approximately \$13.3 million, or approximately \$15.3 million if the underwriters exercise in full their option to purchase additional shares of Series C Common Stock from us, assuming an initial public offering price of \$6.00 per share, which is the midpoint of the initial public offering price range set forth on the cover page of this prospectus.
-A \$1.00 increase or decrease in the assumed initial public offering price of \$6.00 per share would increase or decrease net proceeds to us from this offering by approximately \$2.3 million, assuming the number of shares offered by us as set forth on the cover page of this prospectus remains the same.
+We estimate that the net proceeds we will receive from this offering, after deducting estimated underwriting discounts and commissions and offering expenses, will be approximately \$8.5 million, or approximately \$9.8 million if the underwriters exercise in full their option to purchase additional shares of Series C Common Stock from us, assuming an initial public offering price of \$5.00 per share.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$5.00 per share would increase or decrease net proceeds to us from this offering by approximately \$1.8 million, assuming the number of shares offered by us as set forth on the cover page of this prospectus remains the same.